 The GTAA also has a formal Directors' Continuing Education Policy.
-Pursuant to the policy, Directors receive tours of the Airport facilities that relate to various operational and development matters.
+Pursuant to the policy, Directors receive tours of the Airport facilities, and meetings with other airport operators, to discuss various operational and development matters.
 The policy also provides opportunities for Directors to tour other airports, attend industry conferences, and participate in educational opportunities to enhance their industry knowledge and skills as Directors of the GTAA.

 The GTAA's Board participates in regular Directors' education sessions, which are held in conjunction with Committee and Board meetings.
-These education sessions are provided by subject matter experts, including speakers from air carriers, government and government agencies, and Management on topics related to transportation, aviation, safety, security, stakeholder relations and other matters related to the operation of the Airport.
-In 2021, education sessions were focused on the airline industry and on cyber-security and transit infrastructure and development.
+These education sessions are provided by subject matter experts, including speakers from air carriers, government and government agencies, and management on topics related to transportation, aviation, safety, security, stakeholder relations and other matters related to the operation of the Airport.
+In 2023, education sessions were focused on emerging trends and innovations in airport infrastructure design and development, air service development and customer experience.